-If you are an American citizen travelling to Portugal, you do not need a visa if you plan on staying for less than 90 days.
+If you're an American citizen traveling to Portugal, you do not need a visa if you plan on staying for less than 90 days.
 But your passport must be valid for at least six months beyond your stay.

-If you are an Australian citizen visiting Portugal or any other party to the Schengen Agreement, you don't need a visa if you stay for less than 90 days.
+If you're an Australian citizen visiting Portugal or any other party to the Schengen Agreement, you don't need a visa if you stay for less than 90 days.
 Your passport must have at least six-month validity from the planned return date.

-As citizens of the European Union and European Economic Area, you will not need a visa to enter Portugal:
+As citizens of the European Union and European Economic Area, you'll not need a visa to enter Portugal:

 EU member countries

-Citizens of the following countries do not need a visa to enter Spain
+Citizens of the following countries do not need a visa to enter Portugal

 The following countries do not require a visa for visits lasting less than 90 days, but require a valid passport to enter Portugal: